rl-86/Lab2-SpringBoot/README.md

 	````

 11. Confirm device registration

-The client should now appear in the Leshan Server Demo under the "Clients" tab.
+	The client should now appear in the Leshan Server under the "Clients" tab.